 Federal Law and State Ballot Initiatives

-State ballot measures to legalize marijuana have no impact of federal law or the CSA.
-In 2005, Congress' constitutional authority under the Commerce Clause to ban local marijuana production and consumption was affirmed by the Supreme Court in Gonzales v.
-Raich.
-Under the Commerce Clause, Congress has the power to regulate purely local activities that are part of an economic "class of activities" that have a substantial effect on interstate commerce.
-This is the reason that no state law will affect the federal classification of Marijuana as a Class I controlled substance
+State ballot measures and statutes that legalize marijuana for medical or recreational use have no impact on federal law or the CSA.
+The U.S. Supreme Court has upheld Congress' constitutional authority under the Commerce Clause.
+The Commerce Clause permits Congress to ban local marijuana production and consumption (see Gonzales v.
+Raich).
+The government can regulate purely local activities that are part of an economic "class of activities" that have a substantial effect on interstate commerce.
+Such federal authority pre-empts state action.

 Common Conflicts With Federal Marijuana Laws

-These conflicting laws also create problems in some professions.
+Conflicting laws also create problems in some professions.
 Doctors cannot legally prescribe marijuana since it is a Schedule I drug under the CSA.
-A few doctors have lost their license or been reprimanded by state medical boards, but stricter enforcement is still possible.
-Lawyers also risk their licenses when advising clients involved in the marijuana industry, since they are providing advice on how to violate federal law.
+Instead, they "recommend" it in some cases.
+A few doctors have lost their licenses or suffered reprimands by state medical boards for marijuana issues.
+Stricter punishment is also possible in certain cases.

 Right to Bear Arms